dig-eg-gaz/blog-posts/2019-10-20-AlvinChen/index.md

 ---
-title: "The Down Fall of Thomas Cook Group"
+title: "The Downfall of Thomas Cook Group"
 subtitle: ""
 summary: "Thomas Cook was a mainstream travelling company with long history in England, but the recent bankruptcy struck down this family business."
 authors: [AlvinChen]